DickinsonCollege/FarmData2/ONBOARDING.md

 ### GitHub ###

 The [FarmData2 project repository](https://github.com/DickinsonCollege/FarmData2) is stored on [GitHub](https://github.com/), and is likely where you found the code, and this file :smile:.
-To work on FarmData2 you'll need to be comfotable interacting with GitHub.
+To work on FarmData2 you'll need to be comfortable interacting with GitHub.

   - Resources:
     - [Hello World](https://guides.github.com/activities/hello-world/): A first introduction to GitHub that will get you started if you haven't used it before.